ajwadjaved/FocusHacker/README.md

 ## Project Overview

 The Productivity App is built using React and Chakra UI.
 It consists of two main components:

-1. **DialogBox**: This component allows users to enter a task, add a tag, and start a timer.
-The timer can be paused and continued, and when the task is completed, it will be added to the completed entries list.

-2. **CompletedEntries**: This component displays a list of completed tasks.
-It provides a table view with columns for the task entry, tag, description, and time worked.
-The entries are displayed in reverse chronological order.

-3. **Analytics**:

 ## Features